 If you choose to create a dedicated integration user in your Zendesk Support account, a new, verified admin user (

 Jira Integration) is automatically created, along with an email address (

 jira_integration_XXXXXX@jira.zendesk-integrations.com).
 This user account is fully managed by the integration and will be suspended if the integration is removed.

 - The dedicated integration user option requires an available agent seat.
 While in use, that seat will not be available for other agents.

-- The admin account who installed the Jira integration and the dedicated integration user must always have admin rights, and be active in order for the integration to function.
+- The admin account who installed the Jira integration and the dedicated integration user must always have admin rights and be active for the integration to function.
 If you suspend or downgrade the admin account or the dedicated integration user, the integration will not function.

 After the authentication and creation processes are completed, the integration service is ready to use.
 All the commenting and field sync actions will be performed as if they’re done by the dedicated integration user.

 If you decide to stop using the dedicated integration user, you can disconnect the integration from the Jira side.
 When disconnected, Jira will stop using the dedicated integration user.
-The dedicated integration user in Zendesk Support account will be downgraded to an end-user and suspended.
+The dedicated integration user in the Zendesk Support account will be downgraded to an end user and suspended.
 Uninstalling the plugin will also downgrade and suspend the user.